-Ohio EPA, which now includes the former ODNR Division of Recycling and Litter Prevention, and U.S. EPA Region 5, have been working with stakeholders to develop and implement food scraps recovery projects.
+Ohio EPA, which now includes the former Ohio Division of Natural Resources (ODNR) Division of Recycling and Litter Prevention, and U.S. EPA Region 5 have been working with stakeholders to develop and implement food scraps recovery projects.
 In many cases, communities and businesses have launched food scraps recovery programs on their own.
-Since 2009, City of Huron (Erie County), Village of Luckey (Wood County), Fairborn (Greene County), West Milton (Miami County), and Miami Township (Montgomery County) residents have been offered food scraps collection along with their yard waste collection.
-The Kroger Company has diverted more the 3,500 tons from Ohio landfills and this material has been converted into a nutrient-rich resource.
-Cleveland venues including Browns Stadium, Cleveland Metroparks Zoo, Progressive Field, and Quicken Loans Arena began collecting and sending food scraps to area composting facilities.
-Colleges, universities, and other organizations continue to compost on site, when available as an option.
-Often, interested communities and businesses are unaware of opportunities and resources available to begin recovering food scraps.
+Since 2009, city of Huron (Erie County), village of Luckey (Wood County), Fairborn (Greene County), West Milton (Miami County) and Miami Township (Montgomery County) residents have been offered food scraps collection along with their yard waste collection.
+The Kroger Company has diverted more the 3,500 tons from Ohio landfills, and this material has been converted into a nutrient-rich resource.
+Cleveland venues, including Browns Stadium, Cleveland Metroparks Zoo, Progressive Field and Quicken Loans Arena, began collecting and sending food scraps to area composting facilities.
+Colleges, universities and other organizations continue to compost on site, when available as an option.
+Oftentimes, interested communities and businesses are unaware of opportunities and resources available to begin recovering food scraps.

 This map is intended to assist communities and businesses in identifying opportunities to recover food scraps by displaying local solutions and existing programs.
 Communities and businesses that are participating in food scraps recovery programs and want to be included in this map are encouraged to forward their information to Angel Arroyo-Rodriguez.
 For more information about food scraps recovery, please contact the Division of Materials and Waste Management at (614) 644-2621.

 - Food scraps composting and anaerobic digestion facilities

 - Driving directions from your location

 - Existing food scraps recovery programs